Ally Was Screaming: Plot

 Seth and Nole have just lost their best friend Ally in a house fire.
 She was in the process of breaking up with her abusive husband, who is serving time in prison.
 Her estate is being looked after by her older sister Casey, who will follow Ally's will exactly as written, which means everything goes to the estranged husband.
 Among Ally's effects, Seth and Nole find a lottery ticket worth $30 million.
 If they tell Casey about the ticket, the money will go to a wife-beater whom Ally was about to abandon rather than those more deserving - themselves, but also Ally's charity.
 They cannot pass it off as their own ticket, as it is covered in Ally's characteristic doodles.
 The solution is obvious: sacrifice one life, Casey's, to save thousands: "If we give a third of the money to an African charity, it'll be like we're saving 40,000 lives just for sacrificing one."
 Both agree that they cannot possibly commit murder, but find it amusing to consider the possibility, and how it could be done perfectly.

 Seth and Nole start to scheme, jokingly at first, but eventually they "get real," concluding that murdering Casey is, paradoxically, the "right thing".
 Seeking unwitting permission from Casey herself, they ask her if she would give up her life if it meant saving thousands of other lives; she answers: "In a heartbeat."
-Accepting that they will live with the burden of guilt for sacrifcing an innocent person, even for good reasons, for the rest of their lives, they come up with a plan so that Casey dies with little or no suffering, one of them distracting her with a story about Ally while the other moves in for the kill.
+Accepting that they will live with the burden of guilt for sacrificing an innocent person, even for good reasons, for the rest of their lives, they come up with a plan so that Casey dies with little or no suffering, one of them distracting her with a story about Ally while the other moves in for the kill.
 As part of the plan, they invite her over regularly, entertaining and getting to know her as they did Ally.
 They practice and make a few aborted attempts, but each time the one who must do the deed fails to go through with it, unable to find it in himself to commit the murder.
 The longer it goes on, the more they get to know her, and the more difficult the task becomes.